davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 ```

 I'm sure many of you who are following along are using VSCode to edit your `flake.nix`
 file.
-Before calling `switch`, I should note that installing VSCode through home-manager
+Before calling `switch`, I should note that installing VSCode through `home-manager`
-will likely blow away your existing VSCode settings.
-Now would be a good time to back up
+will likely blow away your existing settings.
+Now would be a good time to back up any your
-any existing settings the list of extensions you have installed so you can replicate your
-existing setup from within Nix.
+settings and extension list so you can replicate your existing setup from within Nix.

 VSCode will be installed in `/Users/$USER/Applications/Home Manager Apps/`[^1] once you
 run `switch`.